h8d13/DEVOops/README.md

 3rd: `./setup_asap`

-> Extension heavily inspired by David P. Cahill `Select after paste` but in raw JS.
+> Extension inspired by David P. Cahill `Select after paste` but in raw JS.
+> You can then modify behavior: `/.vscode-oss/extensions/asap/extension.js`

 Other tweaks & Demo
 ---